 - Provide an opportunity to emphasize certain elements of what the person has said.
 After several minutes of using OARS, a summary could check to see if you are “getting” what the person is trying to relay.

-- For example: “So Sally, let me make sure I’ve got this right.
+- For example: “So Sally, let me ensure I’ve got this right.
 You care about your friends very much, and you don’t want to risk losing any of them.
-You think you might have to talk to them about the rumors they’re spreading, but aren’t sure how to do that.
+You think you might have to talk to them about the rumors they’re spreading but aren’t sure how to do that.
 Is that it?”
 Another possible ending may be: “What else would you add?”
-The person will correct you if you are wrong and then you could reflect back to affirm you are listening, and you got it.
+The person will correct you if you are wrong, and then you could reflect back to affirm you are listening and you got it.

-- Invite the employee to correct anything you missed or heard wrong or invite more exploration of material or to transition to another topic.
+- Invite the employee to correct anything you missed or heard wrong, invite more exploration of material, or transition to another topic.